Updated on:

 MENA Countries By GDP

-The MENA region makes up about $7.9 trillion dollars in Gross Domestic Product every year, which surmounts to about 5.2% of the world’s GDP.
+The MENA region totaled $7.04 trillion dollars in Gross Domestic Product in 2023, equalling roughly 5% of the world’s GDP.
 Although only a small percentage of the world’s GDP, the region also has a relatively small population.
 The vast majority of people in the MENA region live in middle-income countries and despite the size, the area also lays claim to 60% of oil and 45% of natural gas reserves in the world, making the MENA region a global player in economic outlook.
 Below we break down nominal GDP for MENA countries (alphabetized and ranked by GDP) and then rank MENA countries by GDP per capita, which gives a good sense of more rich and more poor countries in the group.

 EMEA-Excel-IconDownload the list of Top 100 Companies in MENA Here